 Deploying a reverse proxy to PostHog Cloud

-A reverse proxy allows you to send events to PostHog Cloud using your own domain.
+A reverse proxy enables you to send events to PostHog Cloud using your own domain.

-Setting up a reverse proxy means setting up a service to redirect requests from a subdomain you choose (like e.yourdomain.com) to PostHog.
-It is best practice to use a subdomain that does not include posthog, analytics, tracking, or other similar words.
+This means setting up a service to redirect requests from a subdomain you choose (like e.yourdomain.com) to PostHog.

-You then use this subdomain as your instance host in the initialization of PostHog instead of app.posthog.com or eu.posthog.com.
+You then use this subdomain as your api_host in the initialization of PostHog instead of us.i.posthog.com or eu.i.posthog.com.

 Deploying a reverse proxy